Genrep-Software/style-guides/c++/cppguide.md

-When you declare a variable that relies on CTAD, the compiler selects a deduction guide using the rules of constructor overload resolution, and that guide\'s return type becomes the type of the variable.
+When you declare a variable that relies on CTAD, the compiler selects a deduction guide using the rules of constructor overload resolution, and that guide's return type becomes the type of the variable.

 CTAD can sometimes allow you to omit boilerplate from your code.